Duphlux/duphlux-android-sdk/README.md

 ```
 DuphluxAuthRequest  duphluxAuthRequest = new DuphluxAuthRequest();
 duphluxAuthRequest.setTimeout(timeout);
-duphluxAuthRequest.setPhone_number(“YOUR-USERS-MOBILE-NUMBER”);
+duphluxAuthRequest.setPhone_number("YOUR-USERS-MOBILE-NUMBER");
-duphluxAuthRequest.setTransaction_reference(“UNIQUE-REFERENCE”); // Optional.
+duphluxAuthRequest.setTransaction_reference("UNIQUE-REFERENCE"); // Optional.
 Duphlux will generate a unique reference for you if not set.

 ```